Samnieng1/api-fetch/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Axios**: A promise-based HTTP client for making API requests.
 - **RAWG.io API**: Fetches game data from the RAWG.io API and displays it in a structured format.
-- **Responsive Design**: The application is not fully responsive yet.
+- **Responsive Design**: The application does not focus on responsiveness.

 # Dependencies
 - React